dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 ### Search-panel

 This is a fully customizable panel.
+You can assemble the search components and the filters you need in a configurable way.
 You can set the following parameters defined as `@Inputs` in dsp-search-panel:

 - route: string; url-route for search results
 - filterbyproject: string; project iri to limit search results by project